lvyonghuan/ubik/README.md

+The c sharp version of this project will be stopped and rewrite it using go.
+---
 <p align="center">To honor Philip K. Dick</p>

 <p align="center">I am Ubik.
 Before the universe was, I am.
 I made the suns.
 I made the worlds.
 I created